luyadev/luya-module-userauth/README.md

     ]
 ],
 ```

-Add the configuration entry `userauth_redirect_nav_id` with the value of the page id you would like to redirect when a user is not logged in, this is also the page where you should include the frontend module as it will render the login form.
+4. Place the `userauthfrontend` module on a given page in the cms.

-## Usage
+5. Add the config variable identifier `userauth_redirect_nav_id` with the value of the page you have included the `userauthfrontend` in step 4.